 Although stories of flights in kite-like contraptions date back many centuries, the modern hang glider was invented in 1947 by aeronautical engineer Francis Rogallo, who experimented with flexible wings that would respond to the wind.
-Hang gliding began in New Zealand in 1972, when American pilot Jeff Jobe made demonstration flights in the Mt Cook area.
+Hang gliding began in New Zealand in 1968, when Australian Bill Moyes, attached to a speedboat via a cable, set an altitude record (2,900 feet) on Lake Ellesmere.
 It quickly became popular, but there was a spate of fatal accidents.
 With the establishment of the New Zealand Hang Gliding Association in 1974, safety regulations for the sport were formulated, and a pilot rating system was introduced in 1976.
-The 1977 Oscar-nominated documentary Off the edge, set in the Southern Alps, encouraged many people to try the sport.
+The 1977 Oscar-nominated documentary Off the edge, set in the Southern Alps, encouraged more people to try the sport.

 A bridge too far

 Early hang glider pilots attempted some risky but spectacular stunts.
 In September 1973 Gerald Nairn, from Wairoa, flew both over and under the Auckland Harbour Bridge, to the consternation of civil aviation authorities.

 Flying a hang glider

 The modern hang glider frame is constructed from aluminium with wings of synthetic fabric, has a wing span of about 9.7 metres and weighs between 22 and 32 kilograms.
 The pilot is suspended from the glider in a harness at its centre of gravity.
 By shifting weight from side to side he or she can bank and turn the craft; leaning forwards makes it descend; leaning backwards makes it climb.
 Hang gliders are usually launched from hills or cliffs.
 Most flying sites are managed by local hang-gliding clubs.